lyteword/chspurgeon-tod/volume-2/psalm-49.md

 **Verse 12.** Here is a twofold thwarting or crossing of the purposes of the ungodly worldling.

-1\.The first is, *he shall not be that which he ever wished to be:* he shall not continue in honour.
+1\.
+The first is, *he shall not be that which he ever wished to be:* he shall not continue in honour.

-2\.The other is this, *he shall be that which he never desired to be:* he shall be like the beasts that die.
+2\.
+The other is this, *he shall be that which he never desired to be:* he shall be like the beasts that die.
 He shall miss of that which he sought for, and he shall have that which he looked not for. *—S. Hieron.*

 **Verse 13.**

-1\.In secular things men imitate the *wisdom* of others.
+1\.
+In secular things men imitate the *wisdom* of others.

-2\.In spiritual things they imitate *their folly.
+2\.
+In spiritual things they imitate *their folly.
 G. R.*

 **Verse 14.**

-1\.In proportion to the prosperity of the ungodly here, will be their misery hereafter: as sheep from the fat pasture led to the slaughterhouse.
+1\.
+In proportion to the prosperity of the ungodly here, will be their misery hereafter: as sheep from the fat pasture led to the slaughterhouse.

-2\.In proportion to the luxury here, will be their corruption hereafter— *Death shall feed on them:* they have become well fed for death to feed on them.
+2\.
+In proportion to the luxury here, will be their corruption hereafter— *Death shall feed on them:* they have become well fed for death to feed on them.

-3\.In proportion to their dignity here, will be their degradation hereafter— *The upright shall have,* etc. Oh, what a contrast between the rich man and Lazarus then!
+3\.
+In proportion to their dignity here, will be their degradation hereafter— *The upright shall have,* etc. Oh, what a contrast between the rich man and Lazarus then!

-4\.In proportion to their beauty here, will be their deformity hereafter.
+4\.
+In proportion to their beauty here, will be their deformity hereafter.
 "Art thou become like one of us?" *G. R.*

 **Verse 14.** Sheep, how far they image the wicked.